MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetpinretrievemodedataformatlist.md

 ### -param DataFormatList

+TBD - A handle to a new SignalProcessingMode data format list.
+For more information about signal processing modes, [Audio Signal Processing Modes](/windows-hardware/drivers/audio/audio-signal-processing-modes).

 ## -returns

 Returns `STATUS_SUCCESS` if the call was successful.
 Otherwise, it returns an appropriate error code.
 For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).